shellkr/backupCopy/README.md

 i utilize in this script.

 backupCopy is basically just a Bash script using Dialog (http://goo.gl/ZXRXM) to make the process a bit more pretty.
 It will first ask you which local directory you want to backup and then where to put it on Copy.com.
-It then compress the directory to a tar.xz file to make it smaller (about 50%), sends it to Copy and lastly ask if you want to keep the localy compressed file or delete it.
+It then compress the directory to a tar.xz to make it smaller (about 50%), encrypts the file with GPG, sends it to Copy and lastly ask if you want to keep the file localy or delete it.

 **To use it.
 Open the terminal and...**